iyasinn/obsidian-work/Math/Discrete Math/My methods.md

 	- For example: -(-p V -q).
 You can do demorgan inside….or you can do demorgan outside.
 Both actually work out very well.
 - Also sometimes you can distirbute one term out, or another term out.
 Do it in a way such that your problem is MOST simplified.
 - English
+- If you see two things that look very very similar but flipped, maybe try doing reverse DeMorgan’s law on one of them.
+It may be very very helpful.

 First translate very straightforwardly, then make it easy.